The Canvas Cabin

 PRICE: 10' x 12' CANVAS CABIN $ 4,000.00 FOB / ORIGIN.

 PRICE: 12' x 14' CANVAS CABIN $ 4,500.00 FOB / ORIGIN.

 Blue-print and material list for building the base platform and deck platform.
 Platforms (not included).

-- Nominal 2x4 all ready-cut / tent cabin kit.
+- Nominal 2x4 and 2x6 pre-cut tent cabin kit with a 45-degree roof slope and five-foot sidewalls.
 Construction grade / framing lumber of spruce, pine, or fir.
 With fasteners and rough openings provided for door and window.
 Door and window not included.

 - Nominal 1" x 12" all ready-cut knee wall boards and 1" x 2" batten strips.

 - Canvas wall and roof panels: 10.10oz.
 100% cotton army duck multi-purpose fire retardant and water repellent canvas.
 The Sunforger finish adds an extra layer of protection from moisture and mildew.

 - Heavy-duty tan 12-mil, 6 oz. canopy tarp and assembly drawings.